maoiscat/mpv-osc-modern/README.md

 # mpv-osc-metro
-Yet another mpv osc script.
+Yet another mpv osc script based on the original osc of mpv.

 metro.lua     -- osc script

-metro-chs.lua -- the same osc script with texts in chinese
+metro-chs.lua -- the same script with texts in chinese

 # How to use